Sysmon Event ID 1 explained: process creation for DFIR triage

 Triage in three pivots

-- Suspicious parents: filter for
+- Suspicious parents.
+Filter for

 certutil,regsvr32,mshta,installutil,bitsadmin) running fromC:\Users\,%TEMP%, orC:\ProgramData\.